 8. Portable fuel cell appliances that are not connected to a fixed piping system and are not interconnected to a power grid.

-Unless otherwise exempted, separate plumbing, electrical and mechanical permits ((will)) shall be required for the above-exempted items.
+((Unless otherwise exempted,)) Exempted items shall still be subject to separate plumbing, electrical and mechanical permits ((will be required for the above-exempted items)).

 Exemption from the permit requirements of this code shall not be deemed to grant authorization for any work to be done in any manner in violation of the provisions of this code or any other laws or ordinances of this jurisdiction.

+SECTION 14.
+Ordinance 14914, Section 23, as amended, and K.C.C.
+16.02.250 are hereby amended to read as follows:

+Section 105.2.((3))2 of the International Building Code is not adopted.

-SECTION 13.
+SECTION 15.
 Ordinance 11622, Section 3, as amended, and K.C.C.
 16.02.260 are hereby amended to read as follows:

 Section 105.3 of the International Building Code is not adopted and the following is substituted: